mulbane/assessment/README.md

 ### 2. Backend Services
 - **ECS** runs containerized backend services across two availability zones within **private subnets**.
-- **Load Balancer**: An Application Load Balancer (ALB) routes traffic from public subnets to the backend in private subnets.
+- **Load Balancer**: A Load Balancer routes traffic from public subnets to the backend in private subnets.
 - **Deployment**: Triggered by a merge to the `main` branch, with CI/CD automating container builds, pushing to ECR, and updating ECS services.

 ### 3. Database Layer